Contemporary art and the cutting edge of cultural appropriation

 “It’s a melange of ancient and modern symbols superimposed over epic, colonial-style portraits of “exotic” women.
 Islamic stars, deaths heads, crucifixes.
 I know what you’re thinking.
 But he’s not making a statement on behalf of anyone, or judging colonialists.
 The women are as much symbols as the other elements are.
 Everything is laid out on flat planes of meaning.
 I think it’s voodoo!
 Or at least documenting the empty vessels of our visual culture that have no will of their own.”

 In related contexts where people of colour artists illustrate our racialised experience or reference our cultural forms, our work and our person are subject to an exotifying and anthropological gaze seeking to negate our intellect.
-This dynamic is amplified the closer our work, and if known, our personal appearance and upbringing, resemble an ‘authentic’ representation of our relevant race.
-Our subjectivity and often supposed instinctual creation of cultural forms seems to make our work less valued than that by white artists who have ‘explored’ outside of their experience to learn, adopt and imitate these forms.
+This dynamic is amplified the closer our work and, if known, our personal appearance and upbringing, resemble an ‘authentic’ representation of our relevant race.
+Our subjectivity and supposed instinctual creation of cultural forms seems to make our work less valued than that by white artists who have ‘explored’ outside of their experience to learn, adopt and imitate these forms.
 The link to colonialism should be obvious when ‘discovery’ seems more valued than lived experience and heritage.